NadaHassan0/alx-pre_course/README.md

-This is a README file for the root directory.
+This is a sample README file.